volkmaster/circular-timer-progress-bar/README.md

 * _font-family_: font familiy of the text font (optional; default: sans-serif)

 ### <a name="run">Run</a>
-The **run** function of to the TimerProgress class may containin the following attributes:
+The **run** function of the TimerProgress class may containin the following attributes:
 * _time_: number of milliseconds defining the timer duration (if 'inf', then the timer will be executed for indefinite duration; compulsory)
 * _displayText_: flag indicating whether the text in the middle of the circle representing time left (in seconds) is displayed (optional; default: true)
 * _nDecimals_: number of decimals of the text representing the time left (optional; default: 0)